vepiteski/HNM4CP.jl/README.md

 **Interfaces to other solvers**

-We also provide interfaces to compare HNM to other available solvers.
+We will also provide soon interfaces to compare HNM to other available solvers.

 ------------------------------